By the end of this section, you will be able to:

 The Fed Chair is first among equals on the Board of Governors.
-While he or she has only one vote, the Chair controls the agenda, and is the Fed's public voice, so he or she has more power and influence than one might expect.
+While they have only one vote, the Chair controls the agenda, and is the Fed's public voice, so they have more power and influence than one might expect.

 Link It Up